contaware/git-docs-notes/README.md

   ```

   - `-v` to be more verbose
   - `-vv` really verbose, it shows the default remote branch
-  - `-a` to see also the remote-tracking branches
+  - `-r` to see the remote-tracking branches
+  - `-a` to see all branches

 - Create: